 Intended outcome Success criteria All disadvantaged children to make at least good progress in writing.
 Tracking of attainment and diagnostic test data will show that each child has made good progress in writing.
-Tracking of attainment in phonics screening over time demonstrates good progress.
+Tracking of attainment in RWI assessment data over time demonstrates good progress.
 The quality of writing in workbooks will increase over time.
 English workbooks will show a reduction in repeated errors over time.

 Pupils can describe their success in writing and are aware of their next steps.
 Improve attendance for individual pupils whose attendance is poor.
 Attendance of pupil premium pupils to be in line with attendance of all pupils.
 Good Individual attendance of pupil premium pupils to be maintained across the whole year.
 Good emotional and mental health of individual pupils is maintained over time.
 Pupil voice questionnaires to show improved emotional and mental health.
-Feedback from ELSA sessions to show that needs are being met.
-Class teacher feedback to demonstrate that the emotional well-being and mental health of disadvantaged pupils is continuing to improve. -- --
+Feedback from Emotional support sessions to show that needs are being met.
+Class teacher feedback to demonstrate that the emotional well-being and mental health of disadvantaged pupils is continuing to improve.
+Wider opportunities are in place for disadvantaged pupils